wharton/django-base-theme/README.md

 This project uses the CSS extension language SASS (it's very similar to LESS for those familiar with LESS).
 SASS adds power and organization to your stylesheets.

-SCSS/SASS outputs to CSS via compilers like Compass, Libsass, or Gulp (we use Gulp, see below to learn more about Gulp).
+SCSS/SASS outputs to CSS via compilers like Compass, Libsass, CodeKit or Gulp (we use Gulp, see below to learn more about Gulp).
 To learn more about SASS go here:

 <pre><code>http://sass-lang.com</code></pre>